Friends and Family Visiting from Abroad

 For guests who live outside of the United States and need proof of a student’s graduation in order to receive permission to visit, an official letter (on Columbia University letterhead) confirming student status and graduation date may be provided.
-CC and SEAS undergraduate students should contact their CSA adviser via email with the information below.
+Columbia College and Columbia Engineering undergraduate students should contact their adviser in the Berick Center for Student Advising via email with the information below.

 All messages should have the subject line “Request for invitation letters” and should include the following information: